This article on the Domed Blackout Method is the third in a four-part series on germinating microgreens.

 So, Why Use the Domed Blackout Method?

-A few microgreen varieties have skinny and weak stems that do not have the ability to withstand the constant pressure the weighted method places on them for any length of time.
+A few microgreen varieties have skinny and weak stems that cannot withstand the constant pressure the weighted method places on them for any length of time.

 The Amaranth in the photo below did not recover from the weighted blackout method.
 They didn’t grow straight even after being placed under the lights.